 De Havilland D.H.100 Vampire F.B.
 Mk.5

-One of the eight second-hand aircraft purchased from the UK in 1953, NZ5757 was brought on charge on 12 September 1953.
-It served with No. 75 Squadron, the Fighter Operational Conversion Unit, and the Jet Conversion Unit at Ohakea between 1953 and 1960.
-It then went into temporary storage and was converted to an instructional airframe (INST 193) on 21 April 1964.
-NZ5757 was then given to the Central Institute of Technology at Petone in 1965 (but not delivered until 1972) before being given back to the RNZAF in 1978 and shipped to the Museum at Wigram.
+An ex-RAF FB.5 model, NZ5757 served with No. 75 Squadron, the Fighter Operational Conversion Unit, and the Jet Conversion Unit at Ohakea between 1953 and 1960.
+It then went into temporary storage and was converted to an instructional airframe for training ground engineers in April 1964.
+NZ5757 was given to the Central Institute of Technology at Petone in 1965 (but not delivered until 1972), before being given back to the RNZAF in 1978 and shipped to the Museum at Wigram.